 Skin Picking Disorder (aka.
 Excoriation Disorder)

-Sally is a thirty something who just can't stop picking her skin.
-It usually starts off with some small blemish or imperfection.
-Unfortunately, Sally has a hard time affecting that things can't be perfect...
-And so the picking starts...
-Even when there is bleeding and scabs, she can't stop resist her urges.
-Summers are stressful in particular, because she worries about others seeing the scabs and scars on her arms and legs.
-She'd like to get help with it, but she's been so embarassed about it that its hard to talk to anyone about it...
+Polly is a thirty-something who can't stop picking her skin.
+She’s under a lot of stress at home and work.
+When watching TV in the evenings, she picks on her face and forearms to the point of bleeding.
+Summers are stressful because she worries about others seeing the scabs and scars on her arms and legs.
+She'd like to get help with it, but she's so embarrassed that it's hard to talk to anyone.

-It is common for many people to pick at their skin from time to time.
-For example, people may pick at their acne, moles, freckles, sores, and scabs.
+Many people pick at their skin from time to time.
+People may pick at their acne, moles, freckles, sores, and scabs.
 They may even pick at things in their skin where others wouldn't see anything wrong.
-When the picking becomes so serious that it causes problems in one’s life, it may be skin picking disorder.
+But when the picking becomes so severe that it causes problems in one’s life, it may be skin picking disorder.

-Other terms used include dermatillomania, excoriation disorder, compulsive skin picking.
+Other terms used include dermatillomania, excoriation disorder and compulsive skin picking.

 - Does picking at your skin take up a lot of time during the day?